-Effect of Novel Coronavirus on Business
+Effect of Novel Coronavirus (COVID-19) on Business

 In March 2020, the Company temporarily closed all global XpresSpa locations due to the categorization by local jurisdictions of the spa locations as "non-essential services."
 Substantially all of the Company's XpresSpa locations remain closed.
 The Company intends to reopen XpresSpa spa locations on a location-by-location basis and resume normal operations at such selected locations once restrictions are lifted and airport traffic returns to sufficient levels to support operations at a unit level.
+Between June 28th, 2021 and July 1st, 2021, the Company re-opened its four top performing XpresSpaTM locations with modified hours and top selling services: Hartsfield-Jackson Atlanta International Airport (ATL) Concourse A, Dallas/Fort Worth International Airport (DFW) Concourse A, Charlotte Douglas International Airport (CLT) Concourse D, and Las Vegas McCarran International Airport (LAS) Concourse D.

-Since the time of that temporary closure, the Company successfully launched its XpresCheck $^{\text{TM}}$ Wellness Centers, offering such testing services, as described above.
+Since the time of that temporary closure, the Company successfully launched its XpresCheckTM Wellness Centers, offering such testing services, as described above and below.
 Also, the Company continues to evaluate alternative testing protocols and work in partnership with airlines for safe travels.